 The wider impact on English corporate law

 When the UK leaves the EU, it is likely to lead to less regulation of UK companies.
 However, this was not one of the priority areas in the UK’s pre-referendum negotiations with the EU and we would not expect changes in this area to be significant or a high priority.

-The majority of English corporate law is not derived from EU legislation.
+The majority of English company law is not derived from EU legislation.
 The Companies Act 2006 is the core legislation affecting the incorporation and operation of UK companies.
 Some parts of the Companies Act 2006 have been derived from EU Directives.
 These include provisions relating to accounts, disclosure of information and shareholder rights.
 The most significant provisions apply to UK companies with shares listed on a regulated market such as the Main Market of the London Stock Exchange.
 We would expect these provisions to be reviewed by the Government in the coming months and years, but would not expect significant changes in this area.